Alice Crocker Lloyd: Early life and education

 Lloyd was born on December 9, 1893, in Ann Arbor, Michigan.
 She was the first child of Alfred H. Lloyd and Margaret Crocker Lloyd.
 Her father was the former dean of the University of Michigan's graduate school, a former professor of philosophy, and also served as acting president of the University in 1925.
 She grew up on the outskirts of Ann Arbor and attended the now-defunct Ann Arbor High and later Milton Academy in Milton, MA.
-She liked to collect poems as a child, showing a romantic side to her alongside her frequently being characterized with an ambitious nature.
-Alice had a sister, Anna, in addition to brothers Frederick and Putnam.
+She had a sister, Anna, and two brothers Frederick and Putnam.
 Frederick T. Lloyd fought in World War I and suffered from PTSD after his return home.
 He spent the rest of his life in a Battle Creek veteran's hospital.
 Putnam became a doctor and moved to New York.
 Lloyd is a descendant through her mother's side of John Putnam, a prominent early settler in Salem, MA.

 During the summer, the Lloyds would go to Piseco, New York in the Adirondacks where the family enjoyed outdoor activities.
-As a student, she was described as being serious and successful.
+As a student, she was described as being serious and successful, although she enjoyed collecting poems.

 Lloyd attended the University of Michigan and graduated in 1916.
-During her undergraduate years, she participated in theater and sung.
+During her undergraduate years, she participated in theater and choir.
 She was elected to the soloist position at Ann Arbor's local Episcopal Church.
 Due to the outbreak of World War I, post-graduation, Lloyd stayed close to home and taught at her own small school for two years.
 In 1918, she began training to become a nurse at the Luke's Hospital Training School of Nurses in New York City, and earned her R.N. certificate in 1921.
 She subsequently worked as a probation officer with juvenile delinquent girls in Wayne County, Detroit.
 She was offered a position in 1926 as an Adviser of Women's Studies at the University of Michigan, which led to her becoming Dean of Women in 1930.